 You need to provide an incentive in the decision stage.
 After you have collected their contact information there are various channels to start the communication; email, phone, or, these days, Zoom calls.

 When a customer is deciding if your product is the suitable solution to their problems, interacting with the software or service is a common action.
 Imagine the situation :

 It is usually inexpensive to offer free examples to your customers, for example, LinkedIn Premium:

 Offer Personalized Demos & Discounts

 Imagine buying a car without having a test drive.
 Personal evaluation is important, getting in touch and experiencing the product is essential to making the decision.

 Collect key buyer information from potential customers: interests, company information, and different channels of communication.
 Ultimately, it becomes easier to schedule meetings with them, as long as you own the specified data.

 In the decision stage, the potential customer has a clear idea about what your product is and how it can reach their objectives.
 Here are some techniques: The use case of a client purchasing a new laptop and a self-explained interface.
 A suitable example of displaying the expected information is MacBook Air:

 Provide Competitor Comparison Content, Highlighting the Additional Value

-As we can see on this comparison table, Asana showcased an extra feature against one of their main competitors.
+As we can see in this comparison table, Asana showcased an extra feature against one of its main competitors.